A3: Assisting Android API Migrations Using Code Examples: Evaluation results

-\textbf{Faultless migration.} If all the tests are passed without any further code modification, we consider the migration as exact.
+\textbf{Faultless migration.} If all the tests are passed, and the app runs, without any further code modification, we consider the migration as exact.
 We succeeded at giving users an exact migration in 14 cases.
-Nine of these migrations were learned from the manually produced code examples from our user study.
+Nine of these migrations were learned from the manually produced code examples from the examples manually created by participants.
 However, we were able to use five examples from FDroid app development history to produce faultless migrations.
 Such a result tells us that given a rich example, it is possible to provide fully automated working migrations.

-\textbf{Migration with minor modifications.} In cases where an app, after the migration, does not build or does not pass the tests, we manually checked the error message.
-In such cases, the migration pattern may be correct, yet our automatically generated migration may need minor modifications to build the app and pass the tests.
+\textbf{Migration with minor modifications.} In cases where an app, after the migration, does not build and run, or does not pass the tests, we manually checked the error message.
+In such cases, the migration pattern may be correct, yet our automatically generated migration may need minor modifications to build and run the app and pass the tests.
 For each case, we determined a way for the migration to succeed with minimal code modification.
 An example of such modification can be adjusting a variable name.
 We were able to provide 21 migrations with minimal modifications.
 We consider the number of tokens that must be changed for the migration to be successful.
+The number of tokens changed was determined by post-modifications performed by the first author, who manually went through failed automated migration cases, modified the app’s code to make the migration successful and measured the size of the modification.
 We use the absolute number of tokens changed rather than a percentage of tokens matched since the automatically matched tokens do not require any effort.
 We consider any modifications to a code token as a token modification.

 We found that the modifications needed for an imperfect but successful migration requires modifying between one to seven tokens (3.65 tokens on average).
 We consider the amount of effort needed on such modifications rather small, especially since they are mostly simple renames and the addition or removal of keywords.
-The brunt of the work, namely finding a migration candidate, finding a migration pattern and matching this pattern, is provided by our approach, A4.
-Therefore, the user must simply ``glue'' any unattached pieces of example code into their application.
+The brunt of the work, namely finding a migration candidate, finding a migration pattern, and matching this pattern, is provided by our approach,~\tool.
+Therefore, the user can simply ``glue'' any unattached pieces of example code into their application.

 We examined the different scenarios that require minor modification to qualitatively understand the effort needed for such modifications.
 In total, we identify four reasons for such modifications: \emph{variable renaming}, \emph{missing the keyword \textbf{this}}, \emph{wrongly erasing casting}, and \emph{removing API calls}.